CONCEPTUAL MCAD DESIGN

 Solid Modeling is as close to creation as man has ever achieved.
-Today we can create anything we want, rotate it, view it, render it, animate it, etc. I will never forget the day when CADKEY (The first effective PC based 3D CAD system, now KeyCreator) released its first real time hidden line removal.
-No it was not in full solid color like we have today it was basically a wire frame on a black background.
+Today we can create anything we want, rotate it, view it, render it, animate it, etc. I will never forget the day when CADKEY (The first functional PC based 3D CAD system) released its first real time hidden line removal.
+No, it was not in full solid color like we have today, it was basically a wire frame on a black background.
 It was a miracle.

 These are the paradigms presented in today's CAD world.

 1. The Electronic Drafting Board

 Notice I didn't say 2D.
 Unless you are creating flat patterns, you are usually using this to create drawings.
 Drawings are not 2D, they are documents describing real world parts, notice I didn't say 3D parts.
 Autocad was introduced in 1982 on a PC, providing the architectural world basic drafting.
 Many took this to the mechanical world.
 Luckily, my first CAD experience was detailing views generated from a 3D part.
 I did play with Autocad, it was an incredibly painful experience.
 It was truly not the tool for tomorrows mechanical design.
 I am shocked how many that are still using this clunker.